Think, Learn, Act Climate!

 Team Leader, LDC Unit, National Adaptation Plans and Policy, Adaptation Programme, UNFCCC Secretariat

 Motsomi Maletjane is a Team Leader in the Adaptation Programme of the UNFCCC Secretariat, under the National Adaptation Plans and Policy Subprogramme.
-He works on matters relating to LDCs under the Convention, and supports the work of the Least Developed Countries Expert Group on the national adaptation programmes of action (NAPAs), the national adaptation plans (NAPs) and the LDC work programme.
-Prior to joining the Secretariat, Motsomi worked for the Government of Lesotho, supporting various areas of climate related work, ranging from climate scenarios to development and implementation of climate change adaptation strategy.
+He works on matters relating to LDCs under the Convention and supports the work of the Least Developed Countries Expert Group on the national adaptation programmes of action (NAPAs), the national adaptation plans (NAPs) and the LDC work programme.
+Prior to joining the Secretariat, Motsomi worked for the Government of Lesotho, supporting various areas of climate-related work, ranging from climate scenarios to development and implementation of climate change adaptation strategy.

 Programme Officer, Global Climate Action, UNFCCC Secretariat

 Miguel Naranjo is a Programme Officer with the United Nations Climate Change Secretariat in Bonn, Germany.
-With a background on Chemical Engineering and Business Administration, he worked as process engineer and environmental supervisor for a transnational corporation and later joined the climate change team of UN Environment in the regional office for Latin America and the Caribbean.
-He joined the UN Climate Change Secretariat in 2011, where he has focused in capacity building for mitigation and carbon market mechanisms, and promoting climate action among the private sector and other stakeholders to meet the goals of the Paris Agreements and the Sustainable Development Goals.
+With a background in Chemical Engineering and Business Administration, he worked as a process engineer and an environmental supervisor for a transnational corporation and later joined the climate change team of UN Environment in the regional office for Latin America and the Caribbean.
+He joined the UN Climate Change Secretariat in 2011, where he has focused on capacity building for mitigation and carbon market mechanisms, and promoting climate action among the private sector and other stakeholders to meet the goals of the Paris Agreements and the Sustainable Development Goals.

 Dr. Martin Frick

 Senior Director, Policy and Programme Coordination, UNFCCC Secretariat